Estevenson1994/Clothes-Store/README.md

 2. To record the number of items in stock, I found it was most efficient to actually manipulate to data rather than store it in a session, due to the reasons from the previous challenge.

 However, I found that when running my tests, the change in data was persiting.
-Therefore I had tests failing, only because an action a previous test had performed.
+Therefore I had tests failing because an action a previous test had performed was changing the data.

-I also found that when I assigned the constant DATA = TEST_PRODUCT_DATA, when I manipulated DATA within my tests, TEST_PRODUCT_DATA was also manipulated.
+I also found that when I assigned the constant DATA = TEST_PRODUCT_DATA, manipulating DATA within my tests, TEST_PRODUCT_DATA was also manipulated.
 This is a ruby constant behavour.
 This meant I couldn't reassign DATA to TEST_PRODUCT_DATA before each test as TEST_PRODUCT_DATA had also changed.

 Therefore I had to come up with a way to reset the data before each test.
 This is done with [this](https://github.com/Estevenson1994/Clothes-Store/blob/master/spec/reset_test_data.rb) method.

 3. Using restful routes.
 When removing items from the cart and vouchers from checkout, I would like to use the restful route 'delete' rather than a 'post' request.
-However, when using a hidden form tag in my views, the app was directing to a 'post' endpoint and adding items/vouchers instead of removing them.
+However, when using a hidden form tag in my views, the app was directing to the corresponding 'post' endpoint and adding items/vouchers instead of removing them.
 This is something I am still debugging.

 ## Assumptions